Stress in America and worldwide is on the rise. People are under more pressure than ever all while dealing with global trauma.

 The stress response affects every system in the body.
 When you encounter an emergency, this is helpful for coping and survival.
 Yet, day after day of constant stress is damaging and takes a major toll.

-What can you do for yourself in a world that’s getting more and more stressful?
+Anytime spent exercising will help reduce stress and be good for your body mentally and physically.
 Here are five effects of stress on the body and how to manage each symptom.

 1. Stress Changes Your Appearance